-- 1. eligible members seeking nomination by petition may nominate themselves for a position on the ballot, by returning a petition containing the signatures of fifty (50) members who reside in the district. - 2. the petition must be filed with the cooperative by the deadline established in the election schedule and must be on the form as provided by the cooperative. - 3. the petition must be accompanied by a candidate application and background check consent forms. - 4. each petitioning director candidate applicant shall also attach an application fee of one hundred dollars (\$100.00) or a fee determined by the Board to recover a portion of the election costs.
+- 1. members qualified by the Credentials and Elections Committee who were not ranked in the top three (3) may seek nomination by petition by returning a petition containing the signatures of fifty (50) members who reside in their district. - 2. the petition must be filed with the committee by the deadline established in the election schedule and must be on the form as provided by the cooperative. - 3. the petition must be accompanied by a candidate application and background check consent forms. - 4. each petitioning director candidate applicant shall also attach an application fee of one hundred dollars (\$100.00) or a fee determined by the Board to recover a portion of the election costs.
+This application fee is separate from the Credentials and Elections fee outlined in Section 4.4 D above to offset part of the added expense of the petition process.